Lesser-Known Blues Legends

 His cat meowed softly, dropped the knife and hacked-up a hairball.
 I slowly moved to the door and ran quickly from the house.
 Later it struck me that some people really do have the right to sing the blues and maybe some people just are aren’t cat people.

-3 responses to “Lesser-Known Blues Legends”
+3 thoughts on “Lesser-Known Blues Legends”

 1. …as a blues fan from the Arkansas Delta and a cat person to boot..
 I want you to know that my day has been made.
 I have identified with this story on more levels than you could ever have imagined.